josephrmartinez/llama_index/docs/end_to_end_tutorials/apps/fullstack_app_guide.md

 @app.route("/")
 def home():
-    return "Hello World!"
+    return "Hello, World!"

 if __name__ == "__main__":
     app.run(host="0.0.0.0", port=5601)
 ```

-_flask_demo.py_
+Note on recognizing dependencies: if you are using VSCode and your dependencies are not recognized, see [this question on StackOverflow](https://stackoverflow.com/questions/75567769/vscode-does-not-recognize-my-flask-dependency-installed-with-poetry)

-If you run this file (`python flask_demo.py`), it will launch a server on port 5601.
+If you run this file (`python3 flask_demo.py`), it will launch a server on port 5601.
 If you visit `http://localhost:5601/`, you will see the "Hello World!" text rendered in your browser.
 Nice!

 The next step is deciding what functions we want to include in our server, and to start using LlamaIndex.